dgbeale/froggit/step-03/README.md

 ```
     frog.frame = 1
 ```
-2. Create a new function that make the frog 'hop'.
+2. Create a new function that makes the frog 'hop'.
-Increase the frame value each time the funcation is called.
+Increase the frame value each time the function is called.
 ```
   def frog_hop():
      frog.frame += 1